 Garam masala is a warm blend of spices used in Indian cuisine.
 It’s a major flavor component for this recipe and can’t be skipped.
 In regular grocery stores it can be pricy, so search out ethnic grocery stores where you’ll get twice as much for a fraction of the price.
 Or, if you want to try making your own blend of fresh spices at home, make sure to check out this recipe for Garam Masala from Swasthi’s Recipes, where you’ll also find out a lot more cool info about this awesome blend of spices and how it’s used.

-One more note about chicken: boneless, skinless breasts can cost you an arm and a leg if you don’t buy them right.
+Boneless, skinless breasts can cost you an arm and a leg if you don’t buy them right.
 First, shop sales.
 Second, ALWAYS buy value packs.
 I buy my chicken breasts in a 5 lb. pack and it costs at least $1 less per pound that way.
-As soon as I get home from the store, I divide the pack up into bags of two breasts each (thats usually what I use per recipe) and refreeze.
+As soon as I get home from the store, I divide the pack up into bags of two breasts each (that’s usually what I use per recipe) and freeze.
 It only takes about 5-10 minutes and I save at least $5.
 I actually intended to use chicken thighs for this recipe but buying the breasts in the value pack was less expensive per pound than chicken thighs.
 Imagine that.

 (Not) Butter Chicken

 - 1.25 lbs.
 2 lg chicken breasts ($2.48)

 - 3 Tbsp butter ($0.22)

 - 1 med onion ($0.38)

 - 1/4 tsp cayenne pepper ($0.05)